chinchalinchin/being-and-death/02_towards_an_ontology_of_death.md

 Before the introduction of the rhetorical devices that will give us the means to approach Death through analysis, we start by defining the terms of our exegesis that will be familiar to readers arriving from the locales of **Kant**, **Schopenhauer**, **Heidegger** and **Sartre**: `Being`, `Nothing`, `appearance`, `existence`, `world`.

-As **Russell** and **Whitehead** explained in the introduction to _Principia Mathematica_, any formal system must necessarily contain primitive notions irreducible to further primitives; **wittgenstein** called these components of a formal system, _atomic facts_.
-Whatever we call them, we must leave their meaning to the reader to interpret.
+As **Russell** and **Whitehead** explained in the introduction to _Principia Mathematica_, any formal system must necessarily contain primitive notions irreducible to further primitives; **Wittgenstein** called these components of a formal system, _atomic facts_.
+Whatever we call them, we must leave their interpretation to the reader.
 We will dress these terms in fanciful language, place them in analogical relations, shift them through symbolic arguments and attempt to elucidate their meaning through the forms by which we come to know existence via appearance, but ultimately they must remain as the ground upon which to build further artifices, thus we must leave their validity in the hands of contingency.

 1. Existence is a fact.
 2. Appearance is a representation.
 3. Existence is not identical to appearance.
-4. Being is not identical to either existence or appearance.
+4. Being is identical to neither existence nor appearance.
 5. Being has awareness, but is not awareness.
 6. Being has knowledge, but is not knowledge.
-7. The intersection of Being, existence and appearance is consciousness.
+7. Consciousness is the intersection of Being, existence and appearance.
+8. Consciousness is identical to neither awareness nor knowledge.
-8. The negation of Being is Nothing.
+9. The negation of Being is Nothing.
-9. All knowledge is knowledge of representation.
+10. All knowledge is knowledge of representation.
-10. The world is the totality of Beings, their representations of Being, and the relations that orient each Being in their representations.
+11. The world is the totality of Beings, their representations of Being, and the relations that orient each Being in their representations.

+We should be aware of the distinction between ontology and metaphysics.
 ## Postulates of Death

 1. `postulate of precluded existence`: Death happens to all Beings.